 - Coastal Landscape and Change

 - Diverse Places

 In the summer term there are two exams to cover the four topics and field work skills.
 All students are required to complete an independent investigation during the summer holidays.

 There are three exams at the end of the course.

 Geography is taught in the well-appointed geography suite using a range of styles and materials including the VLE, magazines, video, and I.T., textbooks and geo factsheets.
 Fieldwork forms a key part of the syllabus.
-We run a residential field course to a residential field studies centre in Year 12 and local visits that compliment our studies.
+We run a field course to a residential field studies centre in Year 12 and local visits that compliment our studies.
 Students also attend revision days run by head examiners.
 Students also have the option to attend evening lectures organised by the Geographical Association to get a taste of under-graduate life.